abtsousa/clippy/README.md

 **NOTE:** This program is in beta.
 [Star this repository](https://github.com/abtsousa/clippy/stargazers) to support the project and be notified of updates!

 [Python](https://www.python.org/downloads/) ≥ v3.8 must be installed to build from source.

+[Termux](https://termux.dev/en/) or a similar terminal emulator needs to be installed on Android devices. (experimental)

 **Recommended (All platforms):** Build and install with pip: